Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 2.5.26 =
+* Fix: multisite menu not showing when main site is not SSL.
+* Fix: the admin_url and site_url filter get an empty blog_id when checking the URL for the current blog.
+* Tweak: added comment to encourage backing up to activation notice.
-* Tested the plugin with Gutenberg
+* Tested the plugin with Gutenberg.

 = 2.5.25 =
 * Fix: "switch mixed content fixer hook" option not visible on the multisites settings page